dejwCake/sms-client/README.md

 Mail driver
 -----------

-I have implemented a mail driver at `Matthewbdaly\SMS\Drivers\Mail`, but it's very basic and may not work with a lot of mail-to-SMS gateways out of the box.
-It accepts an instance of the `Matthewbdaly\SMS\Contracts\Mailer` interface as the first argument, and the config array as the second.
+I have implemented a mail driver at `DejwCake\SmsClient\Drivers\Mail`, but it's very basic and may not work with a lot of mail-to-SMS gateways out of the box.
+It accepts an instance of the `DejwCake\SmsClient\Contracts\Mailer` interface as the first argument, and the config array as the second.

-I've included the class `Matthewbdaly\SMS\PHPMailAdapter` in the library as a very basic implementation of the mailer interface, but it's deliberately very basic - it's just a very thin wrapper around the PHP `mail()` function.
+I've included the class `DejwCake\SmsClient\PHPMailAdapter` in the library as a very basic implementation of the mailer interface, but it's deliberately very basic - it's just a very thin wrapper around the PHP `mail()` function.
 You will almost certainly want to create your own implementation for your own use case - for instance, if you're using Laravel you might create a wrapper class for the `Mail` facade.

 The mail driver will nearly always be slower and less reliable than the HTTP-based ones, so if you have to integrate with a provider that doesn't yet have a driver, but does have a REST API, you're probably better off creating an API driver for it.
-If you do need to work with a mail-to-SMS gateway, you're quite likely to find that you need to extend `Matthewbdaly\SMS\Drivers\Mail` to amend the functionality.
+If you do need to work with a mail-to-SMS gateway, you're quite likely to find that you need to extend `DejwCake\SmsClient\Drivers\Mail` to amend the functionality.

 Laravel and Lumen integration
 -------------------

 Using Laravel or Lumen?
-You probably want to use [my integration package](https://packagist.org/packages/matthewbdaly/laravel-sms) rather than this one, since that includes a service provider, as well as the `SMS` facade and easier configuration.
+You probably want to use [my integration package](https://packagist.org/packages/dejwcake/laravel-sms) rather than this one, since that includes a service provider, as well as the `SMS` facade and easier configuration.

 Creating your own driver
 ------------------------

-It's easy to create your own driver - just implement the `Matthewbdaly\SMS\Contracts\Driver` interface.
+It's easy to create your own driver - just implement the `DejwCake\SmsClient\Contracts\Driver` interface.
 You can use whatever method is most appropriate for sending the SMS - for instance, if your provider has a mail-to-SMS gateway, you can happily use Swiftmailer or PHPMailer in your driver to send emails, or if they have a REST API you can use Guzzle.

 You can pass any configuration options required in the `config` array in the constructor of the driver.
 Please ensure that your driver has tests using PHPUnit and that it meets the coding standard (the package includes a PHP Codesniffer configuration for that reason).